-WHY is the gap between rich and poor widening so fast, globally?
-The World Economic Forum leaders meeting in Davos, Switzerland, last week had no structural or historical sense.
+Why is the gap between rich and poor widening so fast, globally?
+The World Economic Forum leaders meeting in Davos, Switzerland last week had no structural or historical sense.

-Growing income inequality, environmental damage and ever higher financial market risks have significantly impaired our ability to transform technological progress and wealth formation into a longterm sustainable developmental model.
+Growing income inequality, environmental damage and ever-higher financial-market risks have significantly impaired our ability to transform technological progress and wealth formation into a long-term sustainable developmental model.

-We cannot hope to remedy the brokenness of our modern economic system without understanding the economic, social and political drivers that continue to dictate the narrative of institutionalised poverty and globalised inequality.
+We cannot hope to remedy the brokenness of our modern economic system without understanding the economic, social and political drivers that have brought us here, and that continue to dictate the narrative of institutionalised poverty and globalised inequality.

-From 1500 until 1800 all the maritime empire-building countries were Western European nations engaged in empire-building in the Americas, in Africa, in Asia, and (to a lesser extent) in Eastern Europe and Russia.
+From 1500 until 1800 all the maritime empire-building countries were Western European nations engaged in empire building in the Americas, in Africa, in Asia, and (to a lesser extent) in Eastern Europe and Russia.
 The persistence of this phenomenon is the single most important factor in the Westernisation of the world.

 Genocide characterised much of the Western expansion.
-As a consequence of European maritime empire-building, the indigenous populations in the present-day US, Canada, Australia and New Zealand have been almost exterminated.
+As a consequence of European maritime empirebuilding, the indigenous populations in the present-day US, Canada, Australia and New Zealand have been almost completely exterminated.